dmcchanaka/travel-app-clone/README.md

-# travelapp
+# travel Clone Application

-A new Flutter project.
+This is new Flutter project.

 ## Getting Started